-This brutal, repellent, uncompromising and sick grindhouse film by writer/director Rob Zombie was the sequel to his debut feature, House of 1,000 Corpses (2003).
+This brutal, repellent, uncompromising and sick grindhouse film by writer/director Rob Zombie, a rampaging road film, was the sequel to his debut feature House of 1,000 Corpses (2003).

 The abhorrent exploitation film told about a lunatic tribe of hillbilly serial killers (the Fireflys, with names borrowed from characters played by Groucho Marx) on the backroads.
 As the villains of the Dr. Satan murders from the previous film, they were fleeing from the law across the state, from vengeful Texas Sheriff Wydell (William Forsythe) whose brother George was murdered by the family.

-It was filled with degraded scenes of murder and dismemberment, and mostly awful, distasteful and unpleasant sequences:
+It was filled with degraded, brutal scenes of murder and dismemberment, and mostly awful, distasteful and unpleasant sequences.

-A motel maid discovered the bloody corpses of Jimmy and Gloria in the bathtub.
 The sole surviving Wendy was forced to wear an organic mask made from husband Adam's skinned face.
 Wendy hysterically ran for help into the middle of the road and tried to wave down a car.
-A big semi-truck ran over her, and her body was left a bloody mess.
-Sheriff Ken Dwyer (Steve Railsback) commented on the scene of explosive carnage: "Jesus Christ, what a f--king mess.
-There must be 100 yards of bloody asphalt and corpse chunks."
+A big semi-truck flattened her, and her body was left a bloody mess on the pavement.
+Sheriff Ken Dwyer (Steve Railsback) commented on the scene of explosive carnage:

 Les Diaboliques (1955, Fr.)

 Despicable and abusive schoolmaster Michel Delassalle (Paul Meurisse) badly mistreated his downtrodden, humiliated, frail and ailing wife/headmistress Christine (Véra Clouzot, director Georges Clouzot's real-life wife) and brassy schoolteacher-mistress Nicole Horner (Simone Signoret).